PM Modi-CMs meet: India records lowest death rate

 - To even think of stepping out without a mask or face cover is not right at present.
 'Do gaj ki doori', hand-washing & use of sanitisers is of utmost importance.
 With markets opening&people stepping out, these precautions are even more important

-- When India's fight against #COVID19 will be analysed in future, this time will be remembered for how we worked together and served as an example of cooperative federalism
+- When India's fight against COVID-19 will be analysed in future, this time will be remembered for how we worked together and served as an example of cooperative federalism

 - Because of the efforts made in the last few weeks, green shoots have begun to be visible in our economy